Carrick River

 The Carrick River is a river of Fiordland, close to the southwesternmost point of New Zealand's South Island.
 Its course is predominantly southward, and passes through numerous small lakes, most notably Lake Victor, before reaching the sea at the Islet Cove of Te Korowhakaunu / Kanáris Sound.

+The river is named after the New Zealand journalist Robert Carrick (1832–1914).